frymash/qr-code-component/README.md

 ### Useful resources

-- [web.dev - Learn CSS- Box Model](https://web.dev/learn/css/box-model) - The box model felt like the biggest CSS concept I needed to understand to move ahead with the assignment.
+- [web.dev - Learn CSS - Box Model](https://web.dev/learn/css/box-model) - The box model felt like the biggest CSS concept I needed to understand to move ahead with the assignment.
 Once I began to think of each CSS component as a box, I found it significantly easier to organise and design each component.

 ## Author